stabix/stabix/README.txt

 Acknowledgements
 -----------------
 Parts of this work were supported under the NSF/DFG Materials World Network program (DFG ZA 523/3-1 and NSF-DMR-1108211).
-We also acknowledge useful discussions with Y. Su, P. Eisenlohr and M. Crimp from the Michigan State University,
+We also acknowledge useful discussions with Y. Su, P. Eisenlohr and M. Crimp from the Michigan State University.

 Keywords
 --------